A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 An identity thief can use your SSN together with your PII to open new bank accounts or access existing ones, take out credit cards, and apply for loans all in your name.
 Often, you wouldn’t even know it was happening until you’d start receiving calls or emails from unknown creditors or get turned down when applying for a mortgage.

-Financial identity theft is the most common type of all fraud that uses SSNs.
-It affects around 5% of Americans every year, resulting in losses worth billions of dollars.
+Financial identity theft is the most common type of fraud that uses SSNs.
+It affects around 5% of Americans annually, resulting in losses topping $1.1B over the last decade.

 1. Social Security benefits fraud